by Dan Riegler November 29, 2023 7 min read 13 Comments

 • Cover the container with a saucer or plastic wrap and let it sit overnight.

-• In the morning pour off some of the liquid into a cup or glass as needed.
+• Pour off some of the liquid into a cup or glass as needed.

 • Sip it throughout the next day.